SyamSundarKirubakaran/DSA_Java/README.md

 - [ ]  - Sixteen -> Delete root from a heap.

 ## Back Tracking
-- [ ]  - One -> Print all permutations of given string
+- [ ] A - One -> Print all permutations of given string
 - [ ]  - Two -> Print all the strings of n-bits
 - [ ]  - Three -> N-Queens Problem
 - [ ]  - Four -> Rat in Maze